 - Do not spray pesticides when windy to avoid drift from the target area

-Lawn requires more water and maintenance than most other plants.
+A lawn requires more water and maintenance than most other plants.
 Evaluate your need for grassy areas — are they practical and functional for your needs?
 Or can you convert some lawn to a low water-use landscape?
-Consider lawn alternatives such as ecolawns, groundcovers, and low water-use plants for areas where there are steep slopes or irregular shaped spaces that can be difficult to water and maintain.
+Consider lawn alternatives such as ecolawns, groundcovers and low water-use plants for areas where there are steep slopes or irregular shaped spaces that can be difficult to water and maintain.

 Lawn care practices that help you keep a lush, healthy lawn without pesticides: